The Blueprint: Commercial performance

 In spite of its release coinciding with the 9/11 attacks, The Blueprint sold over 427,000 copies in its opening week, becoming Jay-Z's fourth consecutive album to reach number one on the Billboard 200 chart.
-It was certified double platinum as sales stand at over two million units in the U.S.

-Sales stand at 2.7 million as of February 2012.
+It was certified double platinum as sales stand at over two million units in the U.S. Sales stand at 2.7 million as of February 2012.

+Legacy

+In support of the album's twenty-fifth anniversary, Jay-Z performed a concert at Yankee Stadium in New York City on July 11, 2026.
+Slick Rick, Eminem, and Pharrell Williams made guest appearances at the concert.